Movies about bipolar disorder are popular because it is a mental health condition that impacts so many people from all walks of life.

 5. Michael Clayton (2007)

 Michael Clayton is star-studded film that follows attorney Michael Clayton, played by George Clooney.
-As the story unfolds, Clayton attempts to bring in a colleague, portrayed by Tom Wilkinson, suffering an intense bout of mania and threatening to expose their client’s wrongdoing to the press.
+As the story unfolds, Clayton attempts to bring in a colleague, portrayed by Tom Wilkinson, who struggles with an intense bout of bipolar mania and threatens to expose their client’s wrongdoing to the press.

 The film, Michael Clayton, received seven Academy Award nominations.